Baylor strengthens hold on No. 1 in AP Top 25 poll

 Nos.
 1-4 remained unchanged a week after the top seven teams held their rankings from the previous week, continuing a stretch of stability there in what has been an unpredictable season with a record-tying seven different teams reaching No. 1.

-The Zags – who earned 15 first-place votes after having 19 a week earlier – spent four weeks atop the poll and went 7-0 during their stint at No. 1 before the Bears jumped past them.
+The Zags – who earned 15 first-place votes after having 19 a week earlier – spent four weeks atop the poll and went 7-0 during their stint at No. 1 before the Bears leapfrogged them.
+Baylor (20-1) has won five games since reaching No. 1 and beat Kansas State on Monday night, extending their program-record winning streak to 19 games.

 Before that, Michigan State, Kentucky, Duke, Louisville and Kansas had all appeared at No. 1.
 None lasted more than two weeks or won more than twice before suffering a loss that would knock them out of the top spot.